Greenstand/Greenstand-Overview/README.md

 - HTML/JS - Both our web map and our admin panel need HTML and Javascript support on the frontend (React.js, google maps, query).
 And API work on backend (node.js).

 - Android - The app is functioning well, but we needs a UX overhaul to make it rock solid and easy to use for our users in the Africa field.
 It needs more testing and crash debugging.
-Either you are an app breaker or an app fixer —  we need both!

 - DevOps - Currently taken up by @Matt.
 We have Jenkins in place and could use more support getting our CI/CD pipelines dialed in for node.js and Android.